hkamran80/heroku-error-pages/README.md

 * `application-error.html`
 	* Title: `Application Error`
 	* Message: `An error occurred in the application and the page could not be served.
 Please contact the website administrator.`
+	* Notes:
+		* Still has the Heroku favicon.
+If anyone has a good error-page favicon, please add it!